Mental model

 Analogy in SQL: types are similar to the Data Definition Language (DDL) with the extended capacity of describing any type of data.

-Types can also describe functions and materializers define how the input type gets transformed into the output type.
-The input and output types are similar to a function signature and a materializer to its implementation, except that it might not always know what the function body is.
-In such case, the materializer knows at least where and how to access it.
+Types can also describe functions and functions define how the input type gets transformed into the output type.
+The input and output types are similar to a function signature, the runtime + configuration associated to it, to its implementation.

 deno = DenoRuntime()